Son923/society/docs/TRANSLATIONS.md

 3. **Test Changes**: After updating translations, test the game in all supported languages
 4. **Comments**: Add comments for complex or context-dependent translations
 5. **Avoid Hard-coding**: Never hard-code text in the game code; always use translation keys
+6. **Use Parameters**: For messages with variables, use the parameter format: `'Message with {variable}'` and pass the variable as a parameter to the translation function

 ### 5. Adding a New Language